nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 *  `edit 1 r/[23/12/2021][mon][biweekly]` modifies the first task in the planner and generate recurring dates that is on `mon` `biweekly` up to `23/12/2021`.

-### Adding date to a task : `mk`
+### Adding date to a task : `edit`

 Adds a date to an existing task in the planner so that you can have the option to set a deadline to the task or use it for a single day event task.

 Format: `edit INDEX [set/DATE]…​`
-Date should only be in the format of DD/MM/YYYY as specified above.
+Date should only be in the format of dd/mm/yyyy as specified above.

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Date field must be provided.
 * Existing values will be updated to the input values.
-* When editing dateline, the existing dates of the task will be removed i.e adding of dateline is not cumulative.
+* When editing date, the existing dates of the task will be removed i.e adding of date is not cumulative.
-* You can remove all the task’s dateline by typing `set/` without specifying any date after it.
+* You can remove all the task’s date by typing `set/` without specifying any date after it.

 Examples: